Prosecutors indict Nissan's Ghosn for underreporting pay

 Shin Kukimoto, deputy chief prosecutor at the Tokyo District Prosecutor's Office, declined Monday to say if the suspects were rejecting the allegations.
 He said Ghosn and Kelly were being detained because they are considered flight risks.

-He also denied that the two would be forced to make confessions.
-Japan's criminal justice system has been criticized for detaining people for long periods to pressure them to confess.
+Japan's criminal justice system long has been criticized for detaining people for extended periods to pressure them to confess.
 The conviction rate for those charged is more than 99 percent.

 "We do not have such a scenario.
-There is no such thing and we do not force suspects to make confessions to fit the story," Kukimoto said in response to a reporter's question.
+There is no such thing and we do not force suspects to make confessions to fit the story," he said in response to a reporter's question.

-Meanwhile, the Securities and Exchange Commission said it had filed criminal complaints against Ghosn, Nissan and Kelly.
+Meanwhile, the Securities and Exchange Commission said it had filed criminal complaints against Ghosn, Nissan and Kelly, paving the way for the prosecutors to charge them.
 A commission official said Monday that Nissan, Ghosn and Kelly were suspected of falsifying reports on millions of dollars' worth of Ghosn's income.

 Nissan has said that an internal investigation found three types of misconduct: underreporting income to financial authorities, using investment funds for personal gain and illicit use of company expenses.